So fetch! Crocs for dogs are officially a thing

 "Can't wait to match Crocs with my dog," one Instagram user wrote.

-Another user commented: "Ist not a want it’s a need.
+Another user commented: "It's not a want it’s a need.
 Pls, tell me they come in blue and peach colour.
 My Crocs are peach with pineapple on them."

 A third user said: "Twinning with your dog is so fetch!"